wenceorg/phys52015/site/content/setup/hamilton-quickstart.md

 Most of the exercises in this course will require that you use one of Durham's supercomputing systems.
 This will either be Hamilton, or (for some Physics students) COSMA.
-You don't automatically get an account on Hamilton, so you'll need to register for one.
+If you're signed up on the course, you should haveYou don't automatically get an account on Hamilton, so you'll need to register for one.

 ## Access to Hamilton